w41g87/jsi/README.md

 We recommend you to use tools like [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) to create a virtual environment for tensorflow gpu installation.

 <del>
-To enable CUDA acceleration, you will need an Nvidia GPU.
+<p>To enable CUDA acceleration, you will need an Nvidia GPU.

 You will need the following packages to enable CUDA acceleration: